m45t3r/snes9x4d/README.md

-While this fork removes support for any other device outside Miyoo (since I don't have the infrastructure to maintain the ports), it should be straightforward to port this code for a new device, specially for Dingoo-like devices.
+While this fork removes support for any other device outside Miyoo (since I don't have the infrastructure to maintain the ports), it should be straightforward to port this code for a new device, specially for a Dingux-like (Linux+SDL) devices.

 Each specific device feature is behind compiler-flags so it shouldn't affect compilation for other targets.
 Also this port has many code clean-ups, so it